sammy44nts/indexd/doc/rfc/0005_account_management.md

 Unlike `renterd`, the `indexer` doesn't locally track the expected balance of accounts to know when to fund them.
 Instead, it uses a ratelimit-based approach.
-Accounts are funded with at most 1SC per hour as needed.
+Accounts are funded with at most 1SC per hour.
 To do so, the following state will be stored for every account and host:

 | **Field** | **Description** |
 |-------|-------------|